NurahHueter/2DEngine/README.md

 # Beste-Engine
 a basic 2D Engine
+component-based Architecture
+uses Tiled Editor
+includes A* Pathfinding
 user interface is not implemented yet
 a small spaceShip-game is included